 While still in high school, a close relative was diagnosed with breast cancer.
 I helped care for her during her illness; I found the hospital environment most enriching.
-I then worked as a volunteer in a hospital in the mother-and-baby unit and the chemotherapy department.
+I then volunteered in a hospital in the mother-and-baby unit and the chemotherapy department.
 This gave me an essential insight into the nurse's role and confirmed nursing as my calling and vocation.
 I have also worked with underprivileged families with my church ‘outreach’ group and learned much about their problems and needs.

-I had previously been trained in communication, the art of listening, sensitivity to non-verbal signals, and accurate and concise reporting both verbally and in writing.
+I had previously been trained in communication, the art of listening, sensitivity to non-verbal signals, and accurate and concise verbal and written reporting.
 Nursing is an outlet for the complete application of all these skills.
 I have acquired experience in home nursing health administration, acute care nursing, and pediatric nursing.
 I have also sought to broaden my skills and knowledge, such as obtaining membership in the ANA and AACN bodies and pursuing CE credits in various areas of study.
 I have also undertaken a substantial informal survey into EBP and other current nursing theories and techniques.

 I have carefully researched the FNP role and am confident I can succeed.
-In my work, I have been required to demonstrate many of the skills and traits called for: independence, self-reliance, an analytical approach, empathy with patients of all types and ages, and an ability to work calmly under pressure.
-I have also undertaken an occasional leadership role during my career, such as supervising nurses’ aides or mentoring junior staff.
+In my work, I have been required to demonstrate many of the skills and traits called for, including independence, self-reliance, an analytical approach, empathy with patients of all types and ages, and an ability to work calmly under pressure.
+I have also undertaken occasional leadership roles, such as supervising nurses’ aides or mentoring junior staff.
 I understand that not every nurse can accept the responsibility that comes with the autonomy and independence of the FNP role.
 Still, I believe that I have demonstrated the potential to do so.